-Under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), the Secretary of Commerce (NMFS Alaska Regional Office) and the North Pacific Fishery Management Council have the responsibility to prepare fishery management plans and associated regulations for the marine resources found to require conservation and management.
+Under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), the Secretary of Commerce, through the NMFS Alaska Regional Office, and the North Pacific Fishery Management Council have the responsibility to prepare fishery management plans and associated regulations for the marine resources found to require conservation and management.
 NMFS is charged with carrying out the federal mandates of the Department of Commerce with regard to marine fish, including the publication of federal regulations.
-The Alaska Regional Office of NMFS and the Alaska Fisheries Science Center research, draft, and support the management actions recommended by the Council.
+The Alaska Regional Office and the Alaska Fisheries Science Center research, draft, and support the management actions recommended by the Council.
 The Bering Sea/Aleutian Islands crab resources are managed by NMFS and the State of Alaska under the FMP.
 The objective of this action is to clarify and strengthen the position of entities holding ROFR on transfers of PQS outside of their community.
+The authority for this action and the FMP are contained in the Magnuson-Stevens Act, as amended by the Consolidated Appropriations Act of 2004.

-4.4 A description of, and where feasible, an estimate of the number of small entities to which the proposed rule will apply
+4.5 A description of, and where feasible, an estimate of the number of small entitities to which the proposed rule will apply

+One action is considered under this addendum.
 This action directly regulates holders of PQS and community entities holding the ROFR, under the BSAI Crab Rationalization Program.

 Estimates of small entities holding PQS are based on the number of employees of PQS holding entities.
-Currently, 21 entities hold PQS subject (now or previously) to rights of first refusal.
-Estimates of large entities were made, based on available records of employment (see Department of Labor and Workforce
+Currently, 21 entities hold PQS subject (now or previously) to ROFR.
+Estimates of large entities were made, based on available records of employment (see Department of Labor and Workforce Development,

-Development, 2008) and analysts' knowledge of foreign ownership of processing companies.
+2008) and analysts' knowledge of foreign ownership of processing companies.
 Of these 21 entities, 10 are estimated to be large entities, leaving 11 judged to be small entities.